fitz0017/realtime-bus-tracker/README.md

 # realtime-bus-tracker

-This tracker will show a standard, red marker for each bus on the Google Map on the MBTA Bus Route #1.
+This tracker will show a standard, red marker for each buses' near-realtime location on a Google Map on the MBTA Bus Route #1.
+It updates every 15 seconds from the MBTA API.
+Uses standard light styling and

 ## Make It Run